alanmac17/pp2-fridayquiz/README.md

   - A few errors regarding template literals not valid in IE6
   - ![(Jigsaw) validator](https://github.com/alanmac17/pp2-fridayquiz/blob/main/assets/testing/javascript_validator_results.jpg)

+-jshit
+ Metrics
+- There are 10 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 0.
+- Largest function has 29 statements in it, while the median is 4.
+- The most complex function has a cyclomatic complexity value of 6 while the median is 1.5.
+- 23 warnings about const
+- 0 errors

 ### Unfixed Bugs

 When moving from one question to another using previous/next, the selected answer is highlighted with a white border, if a user changes their answer while it clearly shows the new selection; the old selection remains with a white border until the next/previous button is selected.